Jamie135/Tokenizer/README.md

 **Advantages**:

-1. **Cost-Effective**: Transactions on Sepolia do not require real Ether (ETH), this makes it an economical choice for development and testing.

-2. **Faucet Availability**: Sepolia offers faucets that provide free test ETH, making it easy to obtain the necessary tokens for testing your applications.
+1. **Faucet Availability**: Sepolia offers faucets that provide free test ETH, making it easy to obtain the necessary tokens for testing your applications.

-3. **Network Stability**: Sepolia is designed to be a stable and reliable testnet, ensuring that you can conduct your testing without interruptions or unexpected behavior.
+2. **Network Stability**: Sepolia is designed to be a stable and reliable testnet, ensuring that you can conduct your testing without interruptions or unexpected behavior.

-4. **Similar to Mainnet**: Sepolia closely mirrors the Ethereum mainnet in terms of functionality and behavior.
+3. **Similar to Mainnet**: Sepolia closely mirrors the Ethereum mainnet in terms of functionality and behavior.
 This ensures that your tests are representative of how your application will perform on the mainnet.

 ### IDE: Remix